ramo2004/Guessing_Game/README.md

-# An introductory python project in which the computer guesses a users number in mind.
+# A fun Python game that guesses your number.